petsc/petsc/doc/changes/dev.rst

 - Add support for repeated entries in the local part of the local to global map for ``MATIS`` via the routines ``MatISSetAllowRepeated()`` and ``MatISGetAllowRepeated()``.
 - Add support to dump and load a matrix of ``MATIS`` type.
 - Add dense representations of symmetric Broyden matrices ``MATLMVMDBFGS``, ``MATLMVMDDFP``, and ``MATLMVMDQN``.
+- Add ``MATSELLHIP`` and the corresponding HIP kernels for matrix-vector multiplication

 .. rubric:: MatCoarsen: